 The selected protein can not be changed within the dialog.
-To run profiling on another protein, close the
+To run profiling on another protein, close the dialog, select the protein of interest from the protein table and run the profiling by clicking button.

 • Modification.
 The drop-down list contains the detected and selected confident PTMs for the protein.
 Select the type of modification to study a specific PTM or choose All the PTMs to visualize the profiling information of all PTM sites at together.